zixianweei/deepcrack/README.md

 ## Note

 Thanks for qinnzou's code, pretrained-models, and datasets.
 This repository is forked from qinnzou's deepcrack.
-If you are interested in the work, please cite his work.
+If you are interested in deepcrack, please cite his paper.
 You can find his repo by this [link](https://github.com/qinnzou/DeepCrack).

 My work is very simple.
 I wrote a Python script, which can generate a pytorch-jit-model, so that it can be loaded using LibTorch.
 Here is the script: [export.py](./export.py)